Support the Foundation

 Dr. Ray Brooks, president, welcomed graduates, family and guests to celebrate the accomplishments of the graduates.

-Piedmont Technical College will be holding two summer commencement exercises on December 12.
+Piedmont Technical College will be holding fall commencement exercises on December 12.

 Commencement exercises will begin at 5 p.m. in the James Medford Family Event Center at Piedmont Technical College in Greenwood.
 Due to limited seating, tickets will be required for all guests attending the graduation ceremony.
 Each ticketholder, including children, will be entitled to one seat.